Juninho99/FPGA_TangNano20k_Hand_Coded_DIP_LCD_Camera/README.md

 <img src="https://github.com/Juninho99/FPGA_TangNano20k_Hand_Coded_DIP_LCD_Camera/assets/70281175/34651656-3122-4e60-be29-1f7264e5f736" width="700">

 ## Closing notes
 This brief overview is a mere teaser.
-I've put it together to instigate curiosity and open the path for follow up, deeper conversations.
+I've put it together to instigate curiosity and open doors for the follow up, deeper conversations.

 Be it related to:
  - Video